Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-8-communication.md

 rather than always low-level sequences of bytes.
 (Note that low-level sequences of bytes do constitute an acceptable type;
 they are just rarely used in practice except in a few low-level programs.)
-These typed inputs, outputs all provide natural communication points that can be used to compose programs together.
+These typed inputs and outputs all provide natural communication points that can be used to compose programs together.

 Unlike the typical parent processes of Human computer systems,